Chapter 1 Reuniting with Ex-Husband on a Stormy Night

 The anxiety of the reunion and the bitterness of the past were swept away by her child's cries.
 She quickly put down her phone to comfort her.

-A child, the child she carried for ten months, even though her two sons didn't love her.
+A child—the one she had carried for ten months.
+Even though her two sons did not love her, this was still her child.

-But this place was too remote, and the nearest hospital was two hours away through the mountains.
+But the area was too remote, and the nearest hospital was two hours away through the mountains.
+Ten minutes later, there was another knock at the door.

-Secretary Tony Brown was stunned when he met Sophia's cold eyes.
-"Mrs. Smith?"
+Secretary Tony Brown froze when he met Sophia’s icy gaze.
+“Mrs. Smith?”

-Sophia stood in the doorway, handing over a bottle of children's fever medicine.
+Sophia stood in the doorway and handed him a bottle of children’s fever medicine.

-William had just gotten out of the car and heard her response.
-His face darkened, and the air around him grew colder.
+William had just stepped out of the car when he heard her response.
+His expression darkened, and the air around him seemed to turn icy.
+From behind him, someone hurried forward.
+William’s voice was icy.
+“Sophia!”

-Tony looked at the heavy rain and said, "Mr. Smith, it's too dangerous to keep driving.
-I'll see if anyone in the village is willing to let us stay."
+Tony glanced at the torrential rain and said, “Mr. Smith, it’s too dangerous to continue driving.
+I’ll see if anyone in the village can offer us a place to stay for the night.”

 On the second floor, Sophia watched from the window as William got back in the car and Tony hurried away with an umbrella.

-She went to the bathroom and looked at herself in the mirror.
-The five years she tried to forget came rushing back, making her body tremble slightly.
+She went into the bathroom and stared at herself in the mirror.
+The five years she had tried so hard to forget came rushing back, leaving her body trembling.

-Worried about her sons, Sophia didn't sleep.
-She stood behind the curtains, watching the car downstairs.
+Worried about her sons, Sophia couldn’t sleep.
+She stood behind the curtains, watching the car parked outside.

-"Mrs. Smith!
-Michael's fever is causing him to vomit!"
+“Mrs. Smith!
+Michael’s fever is making him vomit!”

-In the living room, William discreetly observed the environment.
-There were many children's items and toys, his eyes growing colder as a chill settled over him.
+In the living room, William quietly surveyed his surroundings.
+Children’s items and toys were scattered everywhere, and his expression grew colder as a chill crept over him.

 There was a guest room on the first floor with an en-suite bathroom.
 After cleaning up Michael's vomit, William found that James also had a low fever.